What vaccinations does my pet need?

 When properly administered, vaccinations are a safe and effective way of preventing and controlling disease.
 Rarely a pet may have a reaction to receiving a vaccine.
 Usually these reactions are mild and involve lethargy, soreness, and a slight fever.
 These symptoms remain for 48 hours or less.
 More severe reactions come on quickly and involve vomiting, facial swelling, and hives.
 If any reaction to a vaccination occurs, contact a veterinarian.

 We generally recommend three different vaccinations for dogs.
-These are Rabies, DHLPPC (aka Distemper combination), and Bordetella.
+These are Rabies, DHLPPC (also known as Distemper/Parvo combination), and Bordetella.
 Vaccination for Lyme's disease may be recommended if your dog has a high incidence of tick exposure.

 This viral disease is common in young, unvaccinated dogs and is highly contagious and frequently fatal.
 Animals that do survive can often suffer lasting neurological effects.
 Distemper is also carried by wolves, coyotes, skunks, raccoons, and ferrets.
 Symptoms can include high fever, vomiting, lethargy, lack of appetite, diarrhea and discharge from the nose and eyes.